The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Meromorphic quartic form and Willmore surfaces in

 and as $\phi\in W^{2,p}(D^2)$ for all $p<\infty$, we have

 so by a classical Calder\'{o}n-Zygmund estimate, we have

 In particular, we have

-and the development \eqref{liouville} simply corresponds to the first order Taylor expansion of $e^{2u}$, as we know that $e^{2u(0)}=1$ by the normalisation we made.
+and the expansion \eqref{liouville} simply corresponds to the first order Taylor expansion of $e^{2u}$, as we know that $e^{2u(0)}=1$ by the normalisation we made.
 Furthermore, as $\theta_0\geq 3$, the logarithm term is an error in \eqref{2ndH}, so we have